-Over the course of the last market cycle, the first place developers and real estate professionals have sought out opportunity has been the Bay Area’s vibrant downtown cores, with their close proximity to major employers, housing, amenities, transportation and vast talent pool.
-However, a different type of opportunity has presented itself throughout the region as BART officials have been actively working to redevelop its properties.
+Over the course of the last market cycle, the first place developers and real estate professionals have sought out opportunity has been the Bay Area’s vibrant downtown cores, with their close proximity to major employers, housing, amenities, transportation and vast talent pools.
+However, a different type of opportunity has presented itself throughout the region as Bay Area Rapid Transit (BART) has been actively working to redevelop several of its own properties.
 In Oakland, City officials and BART are inching closer to breaking ground on the West Oakland BART Transit-Oriented Development Project after several years of negotiations.
 Proposed by Oakland-based Strategic Urban Development Alliance (SUDA) and China Harbour Engineering Co.
 Ltd., the project is in the design phase of development after the City issued its Environmental Impact Report (EIR) on the project in January.

 SUDA and China Harbour have proposed to demolish the existing 451-space West Oakland BART station surface parking lot and surrounding circulation and construct three new mid-rise and high-rise buildings.
 75,000 square feet of ground-floor retail uses, some of which will be located under the BART tracks, and 762 residential units are also proposed, of which 30 percent will be affordable.
 382,460 square feet of office space is included in the plans, as is another 400-space underground parking lot.

-“My interest as a BART director, as a mom, as a transit-dependent person is to support a project that provides opportunity for low to moderate income people to stay in their community, for there to be a rich cultural scene in that space and for the neighborhood to have jobs that are outside of San Francisco for the people in that community,” said BART’s District 7 Director Lateefa Simon.
-Simon was elected in 2016 but recently moved from West Oakland herself when she could no longer pay rent herself, due to the City’s rocketing housing prices.
+“My interest as a BART director, as a mom, as a transit-dependent person, is to support a project that provides opportunity for low- to moderate-income people to stay in their community, for there to be a rich cultural scene in that space and for the neighborhood to have jobs that are outside of San Francisco for the people in that community,” said BART’s District 7 Director Lateefa Simon.
+Simon was elected in 2016 but recently moved from West Oakland when she could no longer pay rent herself due to the City’s rocketing housing prices.

-Floor plans detailed in city documents show that in addition to local retail, designated art space, a food market with an innovation hub on the second story, a pharmacy and coworking space will be incorporated into a development.
+Floor plans detailed in public documents show that in addition to local retail, designated art space and a food market with an innovation hub on the second story, a pharmacy and co-working space will be incorporated into the development.
 A brew pub off of the main plaza and a convenience store on the corner of 5th St. and Mandela Pkwy. are also denoted in floor plans.
 Connecting the residential, office and BART station will be a public ground level open space comprised of a plaza and other circulation areas totaling 89,073 square feet, while additional outdoor space will be provided via private and common decks.

-In the end, city officials and BART hope that the project will help to catalyze the renewal and recovery of West Oakland, whose economic viability was hugely impacted by highways built through the neighborhood in the 1950s and 1960s and the Loma Prieta Earthquake in 1989.
-Historically, West Oakland was predominantly an African-American neighborhood with a strong jazz and blues scene.
-The construction of the Nimitz and Cypress Freeways disconnected the neighborhood from downtown, and combined with the displacement of thousands of residents due to the construction of housing projects and the Oakland Main Post Office, the effects of economic decline, already in motion after World War II, were heightened.
+In the end, officials and BART hope that the project will help to catalyze the renewal and recovery of West Oakland, whose economic viability was hugely impacted by highways built through the neighborhood in the 1950s and 1960s, and the Loma Prieta Earthquake in 1989.
+Historically, West Oakland was predominantly a Black neighborhood with a strong jazz and blues scene.
+The construction of the Nimitz and Cypress Freeways disconnected the neighborhood from downtown, and combined with the displacement of thousands of residents due to the construction of housing projects, including the Oakland Main Post Office, the effects of economic decline, already in motion after World War II, were heightened.
 In 2008, West Oakland was hit hard again, with roughly 5,000 foreclosures that further displaced its population.

 “Development is scary for people who have lived in West Oakland,” explained Simon.
 “It is clear that redevelopment over the past 45 years has shattered much of the life blood of the neighborhood.”